 🛡️ Unemployment & Workers’ Compensation

 Unemployment Compensation Under the Unemployment Compensation Act of 1979, you are insured against unemployment, with your employer covering the costs.
 If you lose your job through no fault of your own, you may be eligible for Unemployment Compensation for a limited time.
-Just apply through the Michigan Unemployment Agency to get started.
+Just apply through the Michigan Unemployment Insurance Agency to get started.

-Worker’s Compensation If you get injured at work and need time off, you might qualify for Worker’s Compensation.
-While you wait for worker’s compensation to start paying your lost wages, you can supplement your lost pay with other paid leave such as sick time.
-After that, if you are eligible, you will continue to receive your usual pay (minus taxes) but will need to forward the Worker’s Compensation check to SCCCMH.
-The difference will be added to your sick hours.
-Once those run out, your pay will come only from Worker’s Compensation benefits.
+Worker’s Compensation If you are injured while performing your job duties, be sure to report it to your supervisor as soon as possible.
+All work-related injuries—whether minor or more serious—must be documented using the appropriate forms.
+You may be referred for medical evaluation, and your injury may be covered under Worker’s Compensation.

-See the union contract for more information.
+Your safety is important to us, and we are committed to making sure all injuries are addressed promptly and appropriately.
+For more information, see Personnel: Employee Medical Situations, Policy #09-003-0030, and the union contract.

 Local-3385-Contract.pdf, Chapter 20 Contract.pdf

 🚨 Agency Closure